 Residents Maintain Autonomy

-This indicates the percent of patients who needed more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could indicate erosion of a resident's medical condition.
+This datapoint measures the percent of long-term care patients who needed additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile